ApiLogicServer/Docs/docs/Sample-Basic-Demo.md

 <img src="https://github.com/ApiLogicServer/Docs/blob/main/docs/images/basic_demo/summary.jpeg?raw=true">

-In minutes, you've used API Logic Server to convert an idea into working software, added logic and security, and iterated to meet new requirements.
+In minutes - not days or weeks - you've used API Logic Server to convert an idea into **working software,** added **logic and security,** and **iterated** to meet new requirements.

+To dive deeper, you can install [API Logic Server](https://apilogicserver.github.io/Docs) and execute this demo - or create a system from your own databases.

 &nbsp;

+---

 ## Appendix: Database Schema